alexander-gekov/kopeikin-filter/README.md

 Features
 --------------------------

-* Detects instances of Donald Trump on web pages, warning users of the horror they may contain.
+* Detects instances of Kostadin Kostadinov on web pages, warning users of the propaganda they may contain.
-* Attempts to identify semantically sections of the page likely to contain Donald Trump and removes them from the page.
+* Attempts to identify semantically sections of the page likely to contain Kostadin Kostadinov and removes them from the page.
 * Sensitivity settings to customize the aggressiveness of the filter - remove single references, chunks or the entire page.